BaluchiNLP/BaluchiNLP.github.io/README.md

 #### An example of base Transformer model:
 An example to understand how a Transformer model works in Neural Machine Translation (NMT) from English to Baluchi.
 The Transformer model consists of several key components: the embedding layer, positional encoding, the encoder, the decoder, and finally, the output layer.
-In this revised example, the English sentence "Two people came to our home and had dinner with us last night" is translated into Baluchi as "Do mardom dóshi may lógá átk o gón má shámesh kort".
+In this example, the English sentence "Two people came to our home and had dinner with us last night" is translated into Baluchi as "Do mardom dóshi may lógá átk o gón má shámesh kort".
 Here's how the process is adapted:

 ##### 1. Input Embedding
 - **Action**: The input sentence is split into tokens (words or subwords), and each token is converted into a high-dimensional vector using an embedding layer.